rusticstuff/simdutf8/README.md

 CPU supports AVX 2.
 Since this is the fastest implementation it is called directly.
 So if you compile with `RUSTFLAGS=-C target-cpu=native` on a recent machine the AVX 2 implementation is used automatically.

-For non-std support (compiled with `--no-default-features`) the implementation is selected based on the supported target features.
+For no-std support (compiled with `--no-default-features`) the implementation is selected based on the supported target features.
 Use `RUSTFLAGS=-C target-cpu=avx2` to use the AVX 2 implementation or `RUSTFLAGS=-C target-cpu=sse4.2` for the SSE 4.2 implementation.